quintel/etm-warmtemodule/README.md

 | neighbourhoods_geo.csv | input_data |

 Make sure you move these output files to the correct project directory: `input_data` ▸ `< project_name >`.

+Note: the outputfiles with the heat sources should contain a column named `available_heat` with the available heat in Giga Joule to be able to run the main heat module.
+For OB2021 we have calculated the available heat based on the installed capacity and 8760 full load hours and added this to the shapefiles of the heat sources.
+When no `available_heat`column is given in the output files, then the main heat module will automatically add a heat demand of 9999999.0 GJ (see [this commit](https://github.com/quintel/etm-warmtemodule/commit/daf28c8a0e3a5f007ee6b486054779a1d99e4c16))

 #### households\_input\_data\_transformation.py